top of page

 Osedipo Adegbeyeni

-Osedipo holds a BSc in Plant Science and Biotechnology from Federal University Oye Ekiti, Nigeria, and joined the lab as a PhD student in Fall 2024.
+Osedipo is a second year PhD student in the lab, and holds a BSc in Plant Science and Biotechnology from Federal University Oye Ekiti, Nigeria.
 His research involves water status regulation in plants with photosynthetic stems.

 IMG_8955.jpeg